 Bishop graduated from Auburn University with a dual major in Broadcasting and English.
 He has previously served on the board of Directors for the Country Radio Broadcasters and is a graduate of the Leadership Music Program.less...

 Paul started out as a drummer before moving on to become a leading R&B engineer and later a top-notch urban jazz producer.
-His R&B signature sound has been a staple of urban music since the 1990s, and helped shape albums he has produced, including Boney James’ breakout, Trust.
-He has created successful songs with many influential artists including Al Jarreau, Jessy J., Larry Carlton and many more.
+His R&B signature sound has been a staple of urban music since the 1990s and helped shape albums he has produced, including Boney James’ breakout, Trust.
+He has created successful songs with many influential artists including Al Jarreau, Jessy J., Larry Carlton, and many more.

-Most recently he has been an urban, funk and blues recording artist and guitarist, collaborating with a who’s-who of major, modern-day players such as Marc Antoine, Don Bryant, Chuck Loeb, and Chris Standring.
-Since he began his own recording career, Paul has released nine solo albums, all in the Billboard top-10 chart, and had numerous hit singles.
+Most recently he has been an urban, funk, and blues recording artist and guitarist, collaborating with a who’s-who of major, modern-day players such as Marc Antoine, Don Bryant, Chuck Loeb, and Chris Standring.
+Since he began his own recording career, Paul has released nine solo albums, all on the Billboard top-10 chart, and had numerous hit singles.
 He has performed thousands of times across the United States and internationally.
 His first-hand knowledge of being a working musician and experience as a producer at the top level of the business make Paul a vital resource for Intercept Music artists.less...

 Larry Blackwell, Jr. has been a music industry trailblazer and success story for more than 40 years.
 Under Larry’s leadership, his artists and musicians have earned 15 Grammy® Awards and sold many millions of albums.
-His passion and vision encompasses established artists as well as new, breakout talent, and he is known throughout the industry for his fiscal responsibility.
+His passion and vision encompass established artists as well as new, breakout talent, and he is known throughout the industry for his fiscal responsibility.

 Larry started his career handling phones at his father’s distribution company, Jimmy’s One Stop in Nashville.
-Five years later he joined Central South Music Sales in 1983 as part owner/general manager, driving the company forward to become the number-one source for gospel music in the U.S.
+Five years later he joined Central South Music Sales in 1983 as part owner/general manager, driving the company forward to become the number one source for gospel music in the U.S.

 In 1999 Blackwell assumed leadership of ZOMBA/Jive/Verity Gospel to oversee mainstream sales of all Gospel releases.
 He later became Vice President and General Manager of EMI/Motown Gospel.
 In his 13 years at EMI/Motown Gospel Blackwell helped lead the label to 11 Grammy® award wins and to its highest market share ever in 2016.

-Blackwell is known for his expertise at developing new and developing talent.
+Blackwell is known for his expertise in developing new and developing talent.
 With his guidance, countless artists have broken through to renown, including Tasha Cobbs Leonard, The Clark Sisters, Donald Lawrence & The Tri-City Singers, VaShawn Mitchell, Smokie Norful, and Kierra Sheard, to name a few.